drensin/YTWatchLaterAI/DEPLOYMENT_INSTRUCTIONS.md

-# Deployment Instructions for YT Watch Later Manager
+# Deployment Instructions for ReelWorthy

-This document provides instructions for deploying the backend Cloud Functions and notes on frontend deployment.
+This document provides instructions for deploying the backend Cloud Functions and notes on frontend deployment for ReelWorthy.

 ## Prerequisites